 10. The Importance Of Faith

-I wasn’t a religious kid, despite the fact that my best friend was.
-She was always phoning me up and crying because she thought I was going to go to hell.
-But, despite her scaring the crap out of me, I never developed a sense of faith when I was young – not in anything, really.
+I wasn’t a religious kid, despite the fact that my best friend was and I went to church and church functions with her on occassion.
+I never developed a sense of faith when I was young – not in anything, really.

 Now, I think having faith plays a huge role in life’s happiness.
 I’m not just talking about religious faith.
 I’m talking about faith in one’s own abilities or that things are going to work out.